Pyritium/Pyritium/README.md

 ### 🧰 C++ (2+ years of experience)

-- **1 year of experience**: I've dedicated a year to mastering the intricacies of C++, honing my skills through practical projects and coding challenges.
+- **1 year of experience**: I spent a year learning the subtleties underlying C++, polishing my skills through real projects and coding difficulties, mainly all self projects.

 - **Intermediate**: My grasp of C++ allows me to write efficient and optimized code.
-I'm comfortable with various features of the language and am always eager to dive deeper.
+I'm comfortable with various features of the language and am always eager to dive deeper, and to learn more.

 ### 🌑 Lua

-- **5 years of experience**: Lua has been my companion for half a decade.
-I've utilized it extensively in different projects, ranging from game development to scripting.
+- **5 years of experience**: Lua has something I've sunk a lot of time into.
+I've used it a lot in a variety of tasks, from game development to scripting.

 - **Advanced / Expert**: With years of hands-on experience, I've become adept at harnessing the power of Lua to create dynamic and flexible solutions.
 From game mods to complex automation scripts, I'm well-versed in the language.